zmdsn/zmdsn.github.io/content/en/authors/admin/_index.md

 - Visitors Li  is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 ---

  Li Rui is a PHD candidate of BUPT.
-His research interests include evolutionary computation, swarm intelligence and optimizing .
+My research interests include evolutionary computation, swarm intelligence and optimization.